mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

 ### Masked Token ID Field in the TxOut

 For each token type that is added, we specify a `u32 token_id`.
 We maintain a list of `KnownTokenIds` in both the external proto definition, as well as in the transaction core crate.
-The first `TokenType` is `MOB = token_id(0)`, with the assumption that an unspecified `token_id` defaults to 0, for backward cmopatibility.
+The first token type is `MOB = token_id(0)`, with the assumption that an unspecified `token_id` defaults to 0, for backward cmopatibility.
 New `token_ids` increase monotonically.
 For example, the `KnownTokenId` enum in the external proto may be something like,

 ```
 enum KnownTokenId {